 OK, so outdoors might not be your thing.
 But how about helping to put on a show?

-There are a plethora of community and amateur theater groups in the Tristate, and they're always looking for undiscovered talent.
-From beloved musicals, to classic stage comedies and dramas, to avant garde and underground productions, there are always plays to try out for that would suit your taste.
+There are many community and amateur theater groups in the tri-state, and they're always looking for undiscovered talent.
+From beloved musicals, to classic stage comedies and dramas, to avant-garde and underground productions, there are always plays to try out for that would suit your taste.

-Heck, even if you aren't the singing-and-dancing type, there's a role for you backstage: lighting, sound, stage crew, ticket sales, ushers, promotions volunteers, costumers, makeup artists and more are all needed to get a show off the ground.
+Even if you aren't the singing-and-dancing type, there's a role for you backstage.
+Lighting, sound, stage crew, ticket sales, ushers, promotions volunteers, costumers, makeup artists, and more are all needed to get a show off the ground.

-You'll meet plenty of new friends — most likely, from across the age spectrum — and you'll have a blast to boot!
+You'll meet plenty of new friends — most likely, from across the age spectrum — and you'll have a blast!

 Join a group that speaks to your interests.

-Are you a citizen-scientist or amateur naturalist?
+Are you an amateur naturalist?
 A backyard astronomer?
 A birdwatcher?

 Are you a model railroad enthusiast?
 Love to hunt for fossils or buried, lost treasures?
 Are you a HAM operator?